 At present, benzodiazepines and newer non-benzodiazepine agents are the drugs primarily recommended and used for the treatment of insomnia.
 An expert panel convened by the National Institutes of Health (NIH) in June 2005 noted in their draft consensus statement that most antidepressants have not been adequately tested in randomized clinical trials for the treatment of insomnia and that only doxepin and trazodone have even been minimally investigated.
-The panel noted that all antidepressants "have potentially significant adverse effects, raising concerns about the risk: benefit ratio" for the treatment of patients with chronic insomnia, especially the elderly.
-Antipsychotics are also widely used off-label for treatment of insomnia are lacking" and that "all of these agents have significant risks and thus their use in the treatment of chronic insomnia cannot be recommended."
+The panel noted that all antidepressants have potentially significant adverse effects, raising concerns about the risk: benefit ratio for the treatment of patients with chronic insomnia, especially the elderly.
+Antipsychotics are also widely used off-label for treatment of insomnia.
+The NIH panel also noted that studies demonstrating the usefulness of these medications for either short- or long-term management of insomnia are lacking and that all of these agents have significant risks and thus their use in the treatment of chronic insomnia cannot be recommended.